Welcome to your life after diets

 It's not your fault!
 Dieting is the single biggest cause of developing an eating issue.

 Dieting causes us to become pre-occupied with food and our weight.
 Dieting triggers a loss of control over eating as a normal, natural, biological, survival response.
-Overeating causes weight gain and weight gain causes further dieting, which is how we become repeat-clients locked into the weight loss industry.
-The last thing the billion dollar weight loss industry wants us to do is get smart, get out and become 'unobsessed' with food and our weight – it’s not good for their profits.
+Overeating causes weight gain and weight gain causes further dieting, which is how we become dependant repeat-clients locked into the weight loss industry.
+The last thing the weight loss industry wants us to do is get smart, get out and become 'unobsessed' with food and our weight – it’s not good for their profits.

 Life After Diets provides...